Starfish-develop/Starfish/README.md

         * These regions can be stored as individual sparse matrices, and then final covariance matrix is a super-position of all of them

+If we switch over to Gibbs/Metropolis-Hastings samplers, it should be easier to instantiate a chain with just the parameters we need.
+I think this also means we can avoid any later confusion using emcee as a Gibbs sampler.

 Need to modify the covariance matrix to accept a region to be updated.

 Then decide on a sampler that will change just this region.